 These injections do not provide relief to everyone, as is the case for all osteoarthritis treatments.
 Researchers at NYU Langone continue to investigate how to identify whether a person is likely to benefit.

 Your doctor may recommend a single injection or a series of three injections administered once per week.
-NYU Langone doctors generally prescribe hyaluronic injections a maximum of twice per year.
+Our doctors generally prescribe hyaluronic injections a maximum of twice per year.

 What to Expect After Corticosteroid or Hyaluronic Acid Injections

 Most people can return home or to work immediately after the injection takes place.
 The site of the injection may be swollen or tender for one or two days.
 Doctors may recommend applying ice two or three times a day or taking an over-the-counter medication to relieve pain and reduce swelling.

 It may take several weeks to see improvement after a hyaluronic acid injection.
 Our doctors recommend restricting high-impact activity, such as running, until symptoms improve.

 A person may feel the pain relief effects of corticosteroid injections more quickly than hyaluronic acid, but the results may not last as long.
 However, each person may respond differently to either of these injections.